Subsectors, Dynkin Diagrams and New Generalised Geometries: Introduction

 \section{Introduction}

-Generalised geometry~\cite{GCY,Gualtieri} is the study of structures, analagous to those of ordinary differential geometry, defined on an extended tangent space $E \simeq T \oplus \dots$, which is generically twisted by some gerbe (or ``gerbe-like") structure.
+Generalised geometry~\cite{GCY,Gualtieri} is the study of structures, analogous to those of ordinary differential geometry, defined on an extended tangent space $E \simeq T \oplus \dots$, which is generically twisted by some gerbe (or ``gerbe-like") structure.
 In~\cite{CSW1,CSW2,CSW3}, it was shown that there is a very natural formulation of certain supergravity theories in the language of generalised geometry.
 This article serves as a discussion of how one might directly apply this construction to more general algebras and theories.
-Significant work in this direction~\cite{Baraglia} has already appeared in the mathematics literature\footnote{We thank Marco Gualiteri for pointing out the direct relevance of this reference to the research presented here.}, and here we will present some new examples.
+Significant work in this direction~\cite{Baraglia} has already appeared in the mathematics literature\footnote{We thank Marco Gualtieri for pointing out the direct relevance of this reference to the research presented here.}, and here we will present some new examples.

-Thus far, generalised geometries based around the groups $O(d,d)$ and $E_{d(d)}$ (for $d\leq7$) and their relevance to physics have been well-studied~\cite{GMPT,sigmas,Grana:2005ny,Koerber:2005qi,Koerber:2010bx,Hull07,PW,Triendl:2009ap,GLSW,E7-flux,GO1} (see also the literature on doubled constructions~\cite{siegel,Tfold,dft,Hohm:2010jy,Hohm:2010pp} and other extended geometries~\cite{BP1,BP2,BP-alg,BPW,BCKT,MTheoryDFT}).
-There has also been some work on generalised geometry for the groups $O(d,d+n)$~\cite{Baraglia,Andriot,BnGeom} (see also~\cite{Hohm:2011ex}) and recently reduction of Courant algebroids~\cite{courant-reduction} on principal bundles has been used to describe the non-abelian generalisation~\cite{heterotic}.
+Thus far, generalised geometries based around the groups $O(d,d)$ and $E_{d(d)}$ (for $d\leq7$) and their relevance to physics have been well-studied~\cite{CSW1,CSW2,CSW3,gen-susy1,gen-susy2,gen-susy3,gen-susy4,sigmas1,sigmas2,sigmas3,sigmas4,Gen-geom1,Gen-geom2,Gen-geom3,Gen-geom4,Gen-geom5,Gen-geom6,Gen-geom7,Gen-geom8,Gen-geom9,Gen-geom10,Gen-geom11,Gen-geom12,Gen-geom13,Gen-geom14,Gen-geom15,gen-calib1,gen-calib2,gen-calib3,gen-calib4,gen-calib5,Koerber:2010bx,Hull07,PW,Triendl:2009ap,GLSW,E7-flux,GO1,GO2,GT} (see also the literature on doubled constructions~\cite{siegel1,siegel2,Tfold,dft,Hohm:2010jy,DFT1,DFT2,DFT3,DFT3b,DFT4,DFT5,DFT6,DFT7,DFT8,DFT9,DFT10,DFT11,DFT12,DFT13} and other extended geometries~\cite{BP1,BP2,BP-alg,BPW,BCKT,MTheoryDFT1,MTheoryDFT2,MTheoryDFT3,MTheoryDFT4,MTheoryDFT5,MTheoryDFT6}).
+There has also been some work on generalised geometry for the groups $O(d,d+n)$~\cite{Baraglia,Andriot,BnGeom} (see also~\cite{Hohm:2011ex,Hohm:2011nu}) and recently reduction of Courant algebroids~\cite{courant-reduction} on principal bundles has been used to describe the non-abelian generalisation~\cite{heterotic1,heterotic2}.

-However, as shown in~\cite{Baraglia}, one can associate similar Leibnitz algebroids to more general classes of Lie algebras.
+However, as shown in~\cite{Baraglia}, one can associate similar Leibniz algebroids to more general classes of Lie algebras.
 In fact the only necessary condition is the existence of a $\GL(d,\bbR)$ subalgebra, under which the decomposition of the adjoint representation consists only of this subalgebra and exterior powers of the standard representation and its dual.
-Examples of such algebras were presented in~\cite{Baraglia}, based on the $B$, $D$ and $E$ series of Lie algebras.
-In this paper we will provide new classes of examples, and explain how they appear in supergravity.